 Second, do enough practice with the four prompt types that you are familiar with the general strategies for tackling each one.
 Practice your guessing strategies as well, from deciding which questions to skip to deciding what to pick on those questions.
 (You do have to guess in order to get to the next question.
 The IR section does not penalize you for wrong answers.)

 The best practice problems are the real ones.
 If you have The Official Guide for GMAT Review, 13th Edition (OG13), then you have a special code that provides online access to a 50-question set.
-Note that your access expires a certain amount of time after activation, so don’t activate the problem set until you’re ready to start studying IR.
-The official GMATPrep software gives you 15 free IR problems, as well as 12 more in the first free practice test.
+Note that your access expires a certain amount of time after activation, so don’t activate the problem set until you’re ready to start studying Integrated Reasoning.
+The official GMATPrep software gives you 15 free Integrated Reasoning problems, as well as 12 more in the first free practice test.
 (As of now, the second free practice test contains the same 12 IR problems as the first test.)

 2. Know what you like and what you don’t like, so that you know how to decide when to guess and move on.

-1. Your goal is to prepare enough to get a 4+ (or 5+) score while using the minimum necessary brain energy.
-Don’t blow off your prep for this section and risk destroying your quant and verbal performance on test day!
+3. Your goal is to prepare enough to get a 4+ (or 5+) score while using the minimum necessary brain energy.
+Don’t blow off your prep for this section and risk destroying your Quant and Verbal performance on test day! 📝